 The Endowment Fund

-An endowment is contributed for each person memorialized.
-Such gifts may be made by one person, by several, or by another group.
+A gift is contributed for each person memorialized.
+Such gifts may be made by any interested party; however, the most common are individuals and organizations.
 The Honor Roll of memorials already so created is set out in the Roll of Inductees (available in chronological order from the left-side menu, and also in alphabetical order).